pixeloven/typescript-react-component-library/README.md

 yarn build
 ```
 The above will build our SCSS, TypeScript, and Storybook into our build directory.

+## Adding global constants
+> Note: This is discourage as it creates an interdependence between the build process and application

 ## Adding Custom Environment Variables